stormwindy/Qi-Table/docs/_includes/pages/evaluation.md

   <img width="650" src="static/imgs/orientation_tests.png">
 </p>

 Moreover, in rotation tests, it has been shown that long movement durations end up causing huge variations in the ending orientation of the table.
-It has been tested that powering periouds under 1 second provide an accurate turn with less than 5 degrees difference between desired orientation and actual resultant orientation.
+It has been tested that powering periods under 1 second provide an accurate turn with less than 5 degrees difference between desired orientation and actual resultant orientation.
 However, long powering periods (>5 seconds) end up causing having as high as 20 degrees of difference.
 One main reason for this is found to be rotational momentum.
 To counter this central server sends stop command before table gets to desired rotation.
-Moreover, vision system is again used to get the table closer to the desired rotation.
+Moreover, vision system is again used to get the table closer to the desired rotation by dynamically changing the commands.

+### Future Testing for Motors
+In light of the current situation all around the world regarding COVID-19, we were not able to test the hardware to the extent we have desired.
+If situations allowed it was planned to test the acceleration curve of motors at different weights.
+Moreover, it was desired to test the correlation of weight and oreintation divergence.

 ### User Tests